-Croatia: 420MW of RES electricity connected to the grid27.
-August 2015. / SEE Energy News
+Croatia: 420MW of RES electricity connected to the grid, SEE Energy News

 In Croatia on August 7th, 2015th, in the incentive system, 1,207 power plants on renewable energy sources (RES) have been in operation and the total installed capacity of these plants amounts to 430.88 MW.